Kitty Pryde: Critical reception

-Jonathan Thompson of CBR.com referred to Kitty Pryde as the "heart and soul of the X-Men," stating, "Ever since she first appeared in 1980’s Uncanny X-Men #129, Kitty Pryde has been a symbol of female empowerment for fans.
+Jonathan Thompson of Comic Book Resources referred to Kitty Pryde as the "heart and soul of the X-Men", stating, "Ever since she first appeared in 1980's Uncanny X-Men #129, Kitty Pryde has been a symbol of female empowerment for fans.
 She may have seemed like just another teenage mutant who can phase through solid matter, but she was not to be underestimated. [...]
 Yet, despite this long history in the comics, many people may not know Kitty as well as they think they do.
-How can she send someone’s consciousness back in time in X-Men: Days of Future Past?
+How can she send someone's consciousness back in time in X-Men: Days of Future Past?
 How powerful is she?
 Does she have a romantic past with Colossus in the films?
 Is that story about the origin of her name true?
 If you got your X-Men education from the films rather than the comics, there is a lot worth learning about Kitty that makes her a fuller character on the screen.
 Alternatively, if you have followed Kitty for years through the source material, you may have some questions (or critiques) regarding the live-action version.
 And then, of course, there is the world of animation which reinterpreted Kitty in a few different ways.
 No matter what your preferred medium is, there is undoubtedly something more to learn about her."
 Nick Abadzis of Tor.com wrote, "Kitty led a long line of mutant teenagers who, in turn, represent the disaffected and disenchanted, the rebellious and the geeky.
 But Kitty was the first and somehow remains the archetype.
 Her powers initially seemed a secondary element in the appeal of the character, whose intelligence and Jewish ancestry were highlighted.
-Yet Kitty’s ability to “phase” was, to a degree, an ingenious metaphor for that teenage desire to sometimes just disappear.
-Who, at that age, hasn’t sometimes felt dumb and socially awkward enough to want the world to just swallow them up?
+Yet Kitty's ability to "phase" was, to a degree, an ingenious metaphor for that teenage desire to sometimes just disappear.
+Who, at that age, hasn't sometimes felt dumb and socially awkward enough to want the world to just swallow them up?
 Kitty could do it—and it was so cool. [...]
 Outside the X-Men the reader, through Kitty, caught further glimpses of what it might be like to be a mutant—or, crucially, a member of any minority group—which, in turn, helped elevate the comic book from simple monthly melodrama into an ongoing saga and pop cultural phenomenon."
 Thomas Bacon of Screen Rant asserted, "Nobody could have predicted just how influential Kitty Pryde would be.
-In a recent Twitter thread, The Claremont Run noted Kitty became Claremont's favorite "viewpoint character," the lens through which readers experienced the X-Men.
+In a recent Twitter thread, The Claremont Run noted Kitty became Claremont's favorite "viewpoint character", the lens through which readers experienced the X-Men.
 It was a smart move because Claremont was indulging in increasingly adult themes.
-Kitty made her debut in the middle of the Dark Phoenix Saga - and her youthful perspective heightened the narrative impact.
+Kitty made her debut in the middle of the Dark Phoenix Saga—and her youthful perspective heightened the narrative impact.
 But Claremont was quick to ensure readers that Kitty was a capable and competent new addition [...]
 Brian Bendis openly admits she was his comic book crush, which explains why Kitty wound up dating Peter Parker in his Ultimate Spider-Man relaunch.
 Warren Ellis infamously aged her up so she could have a relationship with the mutant Pete Wisdom, who was basically Ellis' own analog in the Marvel Comics Universe.
 But her greatest impact was through Joss Whedon, who recalled that famous issue of a teenager who was capable enough to take down a demon when he was creating Buffy the Vampire Slayer.
 In fact, Whedon has gone so far as to refer to Kitty as the mother of Buffy, the main inspiration for the Slayer."
 Hilary Goldstein and Richard George of IGN stated, "Most mutants come to Xavier's having experienced great trauma and difficulty in their youth.
 Kitty arrived as an innocent with the seemingly innocuous power to turn intangible.
 She is the mutant everyman, the common girl turned superhero.
 Marvel has attempted to replicate Kitty Pryde on several occasions, most notably with Jubilee, but there's something special about Kitty that puts her above the rest.
 She's strong-willed, creative and fiercely loyal.
 Just as her pet dragon, Lockheed, became instantly attached to Kitty, we were hooked early on.
 Who could have guessed long ago that she would become one of the most endearing characters in the X-Men Universe?"